 Mobile-friendly and easy to move around

 Given the setup of a medical office or medical establishment like hospitals or clinics, an ideal POS system must be one that is mobile-friendly and, as such, easy to move around.
 It should be able to take purchases just about anywhere and, as such, be easy to move around.
-This essentially means such POS solutions must not be clunky or bulky but lightweight and easy to carry around.
+This essentially means such POS solutions are bulky but lightweight and easy to carry around.

 Offer online menu for patients